 With great trepidation, and the GED I earned in federal prison, I enrolled in college at 43 years old.

 I often refer to the first day of college as the second scariest day of my life, with the first, self-surrendering to prison.
 I enrolled in college to become an addiction counselor, something that was a dream of mine since receiving the gift of recovery.

 I’m now a counselor for RS EDEN, the very same program that provided me the gift of recovery 12 years ago.
 I never imagined the life I live today would ever be possible.
 I often ask myself, when will I wake up from this dream?
 Well, the fact is: this is no dream.
 This is the life that I live.
 It’s only possible because I was given a second chance.

 I like to offer a different interpretation of “second chance.”
 Second chance for whom?
 I believe that this is our second chance as a society to get it right.
 This is our second chance at taking care of all God’s children, and our second chance at a true democracy.
 Only when everyone has the same rights as others can we have a democracy.
 That’s the definition of democracy.
 So I’ll leave you with this: this is our first chance at getting it right, but our second chance at becoming whole.

-Jennifer Schroeder, addiction counseling student at MCTC and counseling intern at Minnesota Adult & Teen Challenge:
+MCTC addiction counseling student and Minnesota Adult & Teen Challenge counseling intern: